Updated October 25, 2023

 Goodwin House Hospice holds a support group for those who have experienced a loss related to death.
 This is open to GHBC residents and others within the community.
 The group will discuss common grief reactions, offer paths to healing, and provide the opportunity to share similar struggles and challenges in a safe and confidential environment.

-It meets the third Thursday each month from 1:00 -2:30 p.m. in the Smith Study at GHBC.
-Please contact Sarah Mogzec, LCSW, 571-302-6213, if you would like to participate.
+It meets on the third Thursday of each month from 10:00 -11:30 a.m. in the Smith Study at GHBC.
+Please contact Sarah Mogzec, LCSW, at 571-302-6213, if you would like to participate.
 Registration is required, as the number of participants is limited.

 WEEKLY AA GROUP